 TVs with this upgraded chip will analyse every frame of what you're watching and hone it to look as close to 4K or 8K as possible.
 What resolution the content is boosted to will depend on your TV.
-8K sets rely on this sort of technology as there's no 8K content to watch, but if it works well then SD and HD footage will look better than ever on 4K TVs, too.
+8K sets rely on this sort of technology as there's very little 8K content to watch, but if it works well then SD and HD footage will look better than ever on 4K TVs, too.

 HDR10 is the standard format at the moment, although Samsung and Panasonic's support for HDR10+ may change that.

 HLG is the type of HDR that broadcasters will use when they launch HDR channels.
-It's not so useful now, but given that most of us keep the same TV for years, it's good to know that it will work with the new channels.
+It's not so useful now, but given that most of us keep the same TV for years, it's good to know that it will work with new channels.

 Unlike HDR10, Dolby Vision costs the manufacturer a licence fee to use.
 Cost aside, the key difference between it and HDR10 is metadata – this is the data that makes up the quality of the picture.
 HDR10 gets one dump of information for every film and TV show compatible with HDR; this means the HDR version of what you're watching will be the same regardless of the TV it's being displayed on.